 Starting in the fourth quarter of 2013, the Company began presenting Merger, restructuring and other operating expenses, net on a separate line in the Consolidated Statements of Operations to identify these activities apart from the expenses incurred to sell to and service its customers.
 Prior period presentation has been updated accordingly.
-As disclosed in Note 1, these expenses are not included in the determination of Division operating income (loss).
-The table below summarizes Merger, restructuring and other operating expenses, net.
+These expenses are not included in the determination of Division operating income.
+The table below summarizes the major components of Merger, restructuring and other operating expenses, net.

-Second Quarter First Half
+Third (Third Quarter o-Date

 (In millions) 2014 2013 2014 2013

-Merger, restructuring and other operating expenses, net

 Merger related expenses

-Employee related expenses \$ 48 \$ 7 \$119 \$ 9
+Employee related expenses \$ 17 \$ 10 \$136 \$19

-Transaction and integration 38 9 59 21
+Transaction and integration 33 24 92 45

-Other related expenses 6 1 10 2
+Other related expenses 5 6 14 8

-Total Merger related expenses 92 17 188 32
+Total Merger related expenses 55 40 242 72

-Restructuring and certain other expenses 11 10 16 14
+Restructuring and certain other expenses 17 4 34 18

-Total \$ 103 \$ 27 \$204 \$46
+Total Merger, restructuring and other operating expenses, net \$ 72 \$ 44 \$276 \$90

-Employee related expenses are termination benefits and certain incentives to relocate, retain and motivate employees.
-In the second quarter of 2014, the Company's real estate strategy was sufficiently developed to provide a basis for estimating termination benefits for certain retail and supply chain closures that are expected to extend through 2016.
+Employee related expenses are termination benefits and certain incentives to relocate and retain employees.
+Since the second quarter of 2014, the Company's real estate strategy has been sufficiently developed to provide a basis for estimating termination benefits for certain retail and supply chain closures that are expected to extend through 2016.
 Such benefits are being accrued through the anticipated employee full eligibility date.
-Because the specific identity of retail locations to be closed is subject to change as the real estate strategy evolves, the Company applied a probability-weighted method to estimate the store closure severance accrual.
-The calculation considers factors such as the expected timing of store closures, terms of existing severance plans, employee turnover and attrition.
-As the integration evolves and additional decisions are made, more current information will be available and assumptions used in estimating the termination benefits accrual may change.
-Additionally, closure costs for facilities with remaining lease commitments will be recognized when the facilities are no longer in use.
+Because the specific identity of retail locations to be closed is subject to change as the real estate strategy evolves, the Company applied a probability method to estimating the store closure severance accrual.
+The calculation considers factors such as the expected timing of store closures, terms of existing severance plans, expected employee turnover and attrition.
+As the integration evolves and additional decisions about the identity and timing of closures are made, more current information will be available and assumptions used in estimating the termination benefits accrual may change.
+Additionally, closure costs for facilities with remaining lease commitments will be recognized when the related facilities are no longer in use.